Oxford Centre for Computational Neuroscience

 Memory, Attention, and Decision-Making

 Overview: Rolls has developed a framework for understanding brain mechanisms of emotion and motivation in primates including humans based on mechanisms that represent reward and punishment value in the orbitofrontal cortex but not at earlier stages of cortical processing, and in which the orbitofrontal cortex largely overshadows the amygdala.
 Rolls and colleagues discovered reward and punishment value, and non-reward, neurons in the primate orbitofrontal cortex; and discovered how taste and olfactory processing in primates occurs to produce reward value representations of the sight, smell, taste and fat texture of food in the orbitofrontal cortex that is important in understanding appetite and obesity.
-These discoveries are complemented by fMRI in humans, by investigation of emotional disorders that follow brain damage in humans (641), and by an approach based on these foundations to understanding depression in humans.
+These discoveries are complemented and supported by fMRI in humans, by investigation of emotional disorders that follow brain damage in humans (641), and by an approach based on these foundations to understanding depression in humans.
 Key summary descriptions are in B14, B11, B16, 674, 634, 626, 579, and 558.
 A summary aimed for the general reader in the interests of the public dissemination of science is in B13.

 A theory of emotion, motivation, pleasure, and reward; and the principles of their implementation in the brain (B5, B11, B13, B14, B15, B16, 273, 520, 148, 364, 428, 509, 526, 531, 533, 534, 542, 552, 579, 674).